 Pronunciation of 'Chamaecyparis'

-The word 'Chamaecyparis' refers to a genus of evergreen coniferous trees in the cypress family, commonly known as false cypress.
-It is pronounced as 'ˌkæmɪˈsaɪpərɪs' in English (en-US).
+The word 'Chamaecyparis' is pronounced as /ˌkæmɪˈsaɪpərɪs/ in English.
+It refers to a genus of coniferous trees in the cypress family, commonly known as false cypress.

-The word 'Chamaecyparis' is derived from Greek, where 'chamai' means 'on the ground' and 'kyparissos' refers to 'cypress'.
+The word 'Chamaecyparis' originates from Greek, where 'chamai' means 'on the ground' or 'dwarf,' and 'kyparissos' means 'cypress.'

 Pronunciation Details